benjystanton/benjystanton.github.io/src/posts/2014-02-04-my-name-is-benjy-and-im-a-web-designer.md

 Fast forward a few years and I had joined [James Good][7], based in Swansea.

-Late during 2011, James won two tickets to [New Adventures][8] in Nottingham.
+Late during 2011, James won two tickets to New Adventures in Nottingham.
 Knowing my passion for web design, he offered me first dibs on the other ticket.
 I gratefully accepted, even though the previous year’s conference had completely passed me by.
 We made our way up to Nottingham (driving part of the way along the tram lines) without knowing what to expect.

 When we arrived, I remember saying to James (only half-jokingly) <q>“these are my people”</q>.
 They were *designers*, the shaggy haircuts, scruffy trainers and button badges confirmed that much, but they were *web* too.
 Web designers.
 People who cared about good typography *and* good semantic HTML *and* good content.
 Web designers.
 I felt like I belonged.